mitcreos/indicators-web/content/home/welcome.md

 <br>

-There is increasing evidence that scholarly processes have bias and create barriers to inclusion -- more openness in scholarly communication is needed.

-**Indicators for Open and Inclusive Scholarship** aims to produce roduce standardized indicators that describe the volume and types of open science output systematically over time.
-The project lead by [The Center for Research in Equitable and Open Scholarship](https://libraries.mit.edu/creos/), and funded by *the Institute for Museum and Library Services* (grant #LG-250130-OLS-21)
+There is increasing evidence that scholarly processes have bias and create barriers to inclusion -- more openness in scholarly communication is needed**.
+This project produces standardized indicators of who participates in open science and scholarly communications over time.** It is lead by [The Center for Research in Equitable and Open Scholarship](https://libraries.mit.edu/creos/), and funded by *the Institute for Museum and Library Services* (grant #LG-250130-OLS-21)